Hi, I'm Isabel

 I tried to maintain being my old self.
 But something had shifted.
 I needed to reconnect with what was truly important to me now and figure out who this new version of me was.

-Juggling my responsibilities at work and as a mom left me feeling guilty to carve out any time for myself.
-So I deprioritized doing the things I love and caring for myself.
-Only when I got very sick, I started cutting back and taking responsibility for my well-being again.
+Juggling my responsibilities at work and as a mom left no time for myself.
+So I deprioritized doing the things I loved and caring for myself.
+Only when I got very sick, I started cutting back, setting better boundaries, and taking responsibility for my well-being again.

 I felt unfulfilled